A Simple Strategy to Boost Your Profits While Limiting Your Risk

 What Are Covered Calls?

-Option trades, like any other market trade, involve both a buyer and seller.
+Like any other market trade, options trades involve both a buyer and seller.

 The buyer of a call option has the right to buy the underlying security at the strike price before the expiration date.
 The option seller, or writer, is granting the call buyer that right.
 And they must deliver the underlying security if the call option is exercised by the buyer.